LexiFi/gen_js_api/VALUES.md

   This creates a function which returns the current value of a global variable or of a (possibly nested) inner field of a global variable.

+  As for global values, it is possible to indicate the access path by using `[@js.scope]` attributes on englobing modules.

 - Global setter

   ```ocaml